muralimanas30/CSES/01145-Increasing Subsequence/README.md

 ---

 ## 💡 **Problem Explanation**
-You are given an array containing \(n\) integers.
+You are given an array containing n integers.
 Your task is to determine the longest increasing subsequence in the array, i.e., the longest subsequence where every element is larger than the previous one.

 A subsequence is a sequence that can be derived from the array by deleting some elements without changing the order of the remaining elements.

+Input

+The first line contains an integer n: the size of the array.

+After this there are n integers x_1,x_2,…,x_n: the contents of the array.

+Output

+Print the length of the longest increasing subsequence.

 ## 📊 **Algorithm**

-*   Initialize an `ArrayList` called `req` to store the increasing subsequence.
+*   Initialize an ArrayList `req` to store the elements of the increasing subsequence.
-*   Add the first element of the input array to `req`.
+*   Add the first element of the input array `arr` to `req`.
-*   Iterate through the input array starting from the second element:
+*   Iterate through the remaining elements of `arr` from the second element.
-    *   If the current element is greater than the last element in `req`, append it to `req`.
+*   If the current element `arr[i]` is greater than the last element of `req`, append `arr[i]` to `req`.
-    *   Otherwise, perform a binary search in `req` to find the smallest element greater than or equal to the current element and replace it with the current element.
+*   Otherwise, perform a binary search on `req` to find the smallest element greater than or equal to `arr[i]`.
+*   Replace that element in `req` with `arr[i]`.
-*   The size of `req` at the end represents the length of the longest increasing subsequence.
+*   Finally, the size of `req` represents the length of the longest increasing subsequence.

 ## 🔥 **Code Implementation**
 ```java